-Matching Funds

-Match may be cash, in-kind contributions or a combination of the two.
+Matching Funds NO MATCH REQUIRED for FY2021Match may be cash, in-kind contributions or a combination of the two.
 Total all matching funds and enter that amount in the space provided.
 Remember that HPF grants cannot be matched with other federal monies.